 Many people live from paycheck to paycheck.
 From the first day of the month, they are already anticipating payday.
 Sadly, when this pay finally comes, they never have enough because they are back to settling debts.
-Sometimes, this is actually not because they are underpaid, rather, because they lack good financial management skills.
+Sometimes, this is actually not because they are underpaid, but rather, because they lack good financial management skills.
 Budgeting tools can help you put an end to your financial woes for good.

 The year has been a tough one.
 Lots of people have lost their loved ones and sources of livelihood.
-Sadly, most of them don’t have good savings or investment plan to fall back on.
+Sadly, most of them don’t have good savings or investment plans to fall back on.
 This has led to an increase in depression and poverty.
 Thus, to survive these uncertain times, you need to be frugal with your expenses.
 Today, we explore 5 budgeting tools to help you to manage your finances.

 Among all other budgeting tools, Mint has the highest positive reviews.
-The Intuit owned app is also one of the oldest.
+The Intuit-owned app is also one of the oldest.
 With Mint, you can create saving and budgeting goals.
 Also, it has a feature that helps track your savings progress in other to achieve your savings and budgeting goals.
 Mint offers interactive tools that provide you with saving and spending trends over a period of time.
 This would help you to figure out the financial implications of certain lifestyle choices and the need for adjustments where necessary.
-Mint budgeting tool is free and easy to set up and use.
+The mint budgeting tool is free and easy to set up and use.
 It covers all aspects of finance ranging from household to upkeep, lifestyle, etc. Interestingly, it works for joint accounts too.

 As the name implies, everyone who wants to gain a certain level of financial freedom needs a good budgeting tool.
 YNAB is one of the tools we recommend.
 It has four budget rules.
 Number one of the rule says, ‘give every dollar a job’.
 This could also be interpreted as making every dollar work for you instead of working for every dollar.
 The idea behind this rule is to account for every dollar that enters or goes out of your account at the beginning of the month.
 Judiciously following this rule helps you to restrict your spending.